privacy-scaling-explorations/maci/devops/poseidon-deployer/README.md

 # poseidon-deployer

 `poseidon-deployer` is the tool to deploy Poseidon hash functions.
-It supports `create2` to maintain same address across networks.
+It supports `create2` to maintain the same address across networks.

 ## Quick Start